3 Ways To Prevent Seasonal Fatigue

-The bad news is, your boss is likely not going to change your workload or schedule because of your declining energy level.
+The bad news is that your boss is likely not going to change your workload or schedule because of your declining energy level.
 The good news is, there are a few things you can do to boost your energy levels during this time.

 Go Outside!